RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser. No. 66510/README.md

 # Mainboard

-The mainboard is Assy 250407 / Artwork 251137 Rev B, also marked "KU-14194 HB".
+The mainboard is Assy 250407 / Artwork 251137 Rev B, also marked Fab No. 250406 Rev A "KU-14194 HB".
 This is one of the early revisions of the mainboard, characterized by having the full PLL clock circuitry and the VIC-II positioned vertically.
 It is not the earliest revision, though, so the A/V connector is a full eight-pin version with LUMA and CHROMA output.

 ## Visual inspection

 The mainboard appears to be in very good condition.
 I cannot see any signs of rework from previous repairs.
 There is some dust and grease on the PCB close to the port openings, but this is to be expected.
+Some of the ceramic capacitors have some surrounding residue.
+I see this from time to time on Commodore 64 machines, and I do not classify these as "leakage".
+This residue is easily cleaned from the PCB - and does not harm either the capacitor or the traces surronding the ceramic capacitors as far as I know (in stark contrast to electrolytic capacitors).

 Below are some pictures of the mainboard before refurbishment.